coderholic/pyradio/docs/themes.md

 Color Factor        0.05
 ```

-In this case, the value provided (i.e. 0.05) will be used the same way as the config oprion **Calculated color**.
+In this case, the value provided (i.e. 0.05) will be used the same way as the config option **Calculated color**.

 In fact, if both a theme and a config factor value is provided, the value provided by the theme will be used.